iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_REMOVE_DUPLICATES.md

 Create a new file in `source_data/scripts/` and name it `cleanup_tables.sql`.
 In this script, we will first remove duplicate entries in our tables.

-After inspecing our data, we see that every country must have a unique `country_code_2`.
+After inspecting our data, we see that every country must have a unique `country_code_2`.

 Let's create a query that checks for multiple entries of `country_code_2` in our `clean_data.countries` table.